Haidra-Org/horde-worker-reGen/README.md

     2. Navigate to the folder you have the AI Horde Worker repository installed if you're not already there.
     3. run `git pull`

-    Afterwards run the `horde-bridge` script for your OS as usual.

     ### zip method

     Use this approach if you downloaded the git repository as a zip file and extracted it somewhere.